Mets' new GM excited by Cohen's title expectations - WHIZ News

 Before that, Porter worked under Theo Epstein with the Boston Red Sox and Chicago Cubs, winning three World Series rings in Boston’s front office and another with the Cubs.

-“I keep them locked up,” Porter said.
+“I keep mine locked up,” Porter said.
 “I don’t wear them out.”

 New York went 26-34 during the pandemic-truncated season, tied for fourth in the NL East, and missed the playoffs for the fourth straight year.